abougouffa/minemacs/docs/DOCS.md

 #### `+project-scan-dir-paths`

 A list of paths to scan and add to known projects list.
-It can be a list of strings (paths) or a list of (cons "~/path" recursive-p) to scan directories recursively.
+It can be a list of strings (paths) or a list of ("~/path" . recursive-p) to scan directories recursively.

 #### `+super-project-root-markers`